opiproject/opi-poc/lab/bom-phase1.md

 * Dell DPU, Pensando 100GbE Dual Port QSFP56, DSC100, PCIe
 * [Vendor: Dell](https://www.dell.com)

-can be aquaired from both Dell and HPE at similar price in a qualified server.
+can be acquired from both Dell and HPE at similar price in a qualified server.

 ### Intel Mount Evans